paologazzola/iac/terraform-gitlab/README.md

 # Terraform - Gitlab pipeline
 This project helps to create an IaC Terraform AWS pipeline in a (self-managed) Gitlab.
-My project is derived by [another existing project](https://gitlab.com/gitlab-org/configure/examples/empower-iac-with-gitlab-and-terraform/02-multiple-environments).
-The author is [Timo Furrer](https://gitlab.com/timofurrer).
+My project is derived by [another existing project](https://gitlab.com/gitlab-org/configure/examples/empower-iac-with-gitlab-and-terraform/02-multiple-environments) (the author is [Timo Furrer](https://gitlab.com/timofurrer)).

 Peculiarities of my solution are:
 - 3 different AWS cloud environments (development, staging and production);